shubh34/react-kin-tournament/README.md

-This project is a small tourname web application where user can see the leaders board and thier position in the tournament The user can also see the price offered at different postion.
+This project is a small tournament web application where user can see the leaderboard and his/her position in the tournament he/she can also see the price offered at different postion.

 ## Project Setup
-- unzip the folder and open it in any IDE
+- Unzip the folder and open it in any IDE like Visual studio code
-- Install the dependency using `npm install` install node if it complains
+- Install the dependencies using `npm install` install node if it complains
 - Run the application using `npm start`
 - Build the production application using `npm build`